Balmain’s Unity Hall Hotel has sold for $20 million – about $5 million less than its price guide upon being listed last month.

 The 1919 pub at the prominent V-intersection of Beattie and Darling streets is said to be the birthplace of the Australian Labor Party – in so far as it was where the group’s first meeting was held.

-In 2011, it was acquired by a fund controlled by a consortium of high-profile Sydney-based businessmen including media mogul John Singleton, former Qantas boss Geoff Dixon and venture capitalist Mark Carnegie (the latter who last month spent $6 million on a waterfront Queenstown property with his new partner, a motorcycle-riding, mechanic member of the British royal family, into guns).
+In 2011, it was acquired by a fund controlled by a consortium of high-profile Sydney-based businessmen including media mogul John Singleton, former Qantas boss Geoff Dixon and venture capitalist Mark Carnegie (the latter who last month spent $6 million on a waterfront Queenstown property with his new partner, a member of the British royal family).

 That fund, then known by a different name, was designed to pick up distressed pub assets.